The Best Luxury Small Group Tour of Southeast Asia

 (Overnight – Sofitel Legend Metropole Hanoi)

-Day 2: Hanoi.
-(Breakfast and Welcome Orientation Dinner) Start your exploration of Vietnam’s capital with a visit to the Temple of Literature.
+Temple of Literature.
+Start your exploration of Vietnam’s capital with a visit to the Temple of Literature.
 Built in 1070 as a Confucian temple and school, this complex became Vietnam’s first university six years later.
 Multiple courtyards, water tanks, temples, and unique architecture are what you will notice first.
 A unique sight here is 82 large stone slabs (with large tortoise shaped bases of stone) that have the names and other details of doctoral laureates of the university from 1442 to 1779.
 It is common to see local students at the temple in school groups throughout the year, and large groups of them are here dressed in their finest during graduation periods.
 Walk around the complex and its gardens and explore several temples housing beautiful statues of the university’s founders and greatest scholars.

 Presidential Palace Hanoi